-- Lean manufacturing maximizes throughput with fewer resources and accomplishes it in less time and with less effort than other methods.
-It often requires flexible tools that can balance material flow and keep up with the pace of production.
+- Lean manufacturing facilities maximize throughput with fewer resources and accomplish it in less time and with less effort than other methods.
+It often requires flexible tools and technology that can balance material flow and keep up with the pace of production.

 Here are just two of the ways AMRs can help you achieve a lean and flexible manufacturing system:

 1. Reducing Lead Time

 Decreasing inventory to levels that are conducive to your operation will reduce lead time.
 The pull system is a lean manufacturing technique used to reduce waste in the production process, where facilities make a product based on actual customer demand.
 The pull system means that the facility won’t house a large surplus of products, allowing more space to be devoted to the areas that directly lead to getting customers what they want.